Colorado State Laws, Policies and Funding

 Grant-Making Per Year: In 2020, El Pomar Foundation provided grants in the amount of $17.5 million.

-Recovery and Supportive Housing Grantee Example: Step, located in Denver, is a recovery center that provides services to men struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: Step, located in Denver, is a recovery center that provides services to men struggling with substance use disorders.
 Step provides sober living homes designed for men who have completed the previous stages of treatment.
 The sober living home is designed to provide a safe, structured environment while facilitating reintegration into society.

 Colorado Opioid Settlement Funds